-“commencement day” means the day on which section 250 comes into operation;
+commencement day means the day on which section 250 comes into operation;

-“existing appeal” means an appeal under the Children’s Court of Western Australia Act 1988 section 42(1) or 43(4) that has not been finally determined before commencement day;
+existing appeal means an appeal under the Children’s Court of Western Australia Act 1988 section 42(1) or 43(4) that has not been finally determined before commencement day;

-“existing order” means an order made under the Child Welfare Act 1947 section 30 that is in force immediately before commencement day;
+existing order means an order made under the Child Welfare Act 1947 section 30 that is in force immediately before commencement day;

-“existing proceedings” means proceedings under the Child Welfare Act 1947 section 30 that have not been finally determined before commencement day;
+existing proceedings means proceedings under the Child Welfare Act 1947 section 30 that have not been finally determined before commencement day;

-“extended order” means an existing order that applies to a child after the child reaches 18 years of age because of an extension under the Child Welfare Act 1947 section 49(1);
+extended order means an existing order that applies to a child after the child reaches 18 years of age because of an extension under the Child Welfare Act 1947 section 49(1);

-“repealed Act” means an Act repealed by section 250.
+repealed Act means an Act repealed by section 250.

 2. Interpretation Act 1984 not affected